rajasenapati/bootman/README.md

-# bootman223 (aka bootman)
+# bootman and DevConsole

 ## TLDR
-bootman223 gives you a starter spring boot app with following abilities:
+bootman gives you a starter spring boot app with following abilities:
 * Supports [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) feature as a Swagger endpoint to execute any code snippet within the JVM using javascript and groovy dialect.
   New [JSR 223](https://jcp.org/en/jsr/detail?id=223) compliant language dialects can be easily added to bootman.
 REPL can access any Spring bean or Java class, including their public and private methods and fields
 * Modifies existing behavior by injecting Java code via swagger endpoint without recompiling or restarting the running JVM